How to buy Verizon shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Verizon Communications Inc is a telecom services business with stocks listed in the US.
 Verizon shares (VZ) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$57.3 – an increase of 1.43% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Verizon